 So after looking at the advantages of solar energy, it is now time to explore the disadvantages of solar energy.

-One of the main put offs and disadvantages of Solar energy, is the high initial costs.
+One of the main put-offs and disadvantages of Solar energy, is the high initial costs.
 The equipment required to use solar energy won’t come cheap, and neither will the installation fees.
 However, with solar financing options, new government grants coming out yearly, and a steady decline in prices due to technology development, I wouldn’t rule out the feasibility of solar energy just yet.

 Another problem you may experience is not having enough space.
 The more solar energy you want to produce, the larger the system you will need.
-For example, Solar panels require a lot of roof space, and some roofs are not large enough to fit the amount of solar panels required to offset your energy bill completely.
+For example, Solar panels require a lot of roof space, and some roofs are not large enough to fit the number of solar panels required to offset your energy bill completely.

 Despite beliefs solar energy can still be generated during the winter, and on cloudy, rainy and even snowy days.
-However, the efficiency of a solar system will drop during certain times of the year, seeing a lower solar production in winter months and on cloudy days.
-What’s more, of course solar energy can’t be generated during the night when there is no sunlight.
+However, the efficiency of a solar panel system will drop during certain times of the year, seeing a lower solar production in winter months and on cloudy days.
+What’s more, of course, solar energy can’t be generated during the night when there is no sunlight.
 However, it can be stored during the day to be used later at night thanks to technology advancement of solar battery storage.